gustin/subview/README.markdown

 ## Coopetition

 There really is no other solution, in Ruby that follows through with this concept.
-Asp.net has a similiar concept with code behind pages, but is convoluted with a complex page callback cycle and squirlly even callbacks, too complex.
+Asp.net has a similiar concept with code behind pages, but is convoluted with a complex page callback cycle and squirlly callbacks, too complex.

 Java and PHP have similiar ideas:
 - some examples